vicoslab/ccc-tools/README.md

                         weather to group all gpus on the same host as one host (default: True) --wait_for_available WAIT_FOR_AVAILABLE
                         Time to wait for GPUs to become available, -1 == do not wait, 0 == wait indefinetly, >0 wait timeout (default: -1)
+  --stdout              output list of gpus to stdout instead of into file (default: False)

 Output format:
     # for cluster, one group of hosts per output line (num_gpus=6  min_gpus_per_host=2 max_gpus_per_output_group=6 )